Grab your popcorn, Louisville, because this Monday is for the movies.

 Year: 1981

-Filming location: Fort Knox + Louisville
+Filming locations: Fort Knox + Louisville

-Synopsis: Bill Murray stars in this comedy as John Winger, who after getting fired from his job and dumped by his girlfriend, joins the U.S. Army with friend Russell Ziskey, played by Harold Ramis.
+Synopsis: Bill Murray stars in this comedy as John Winger, who, after getting fired from his job and dumped by his girlfriend, joins the U.S. Army with friend Russell Ziskey, played by Harold Ramis.
 Bill’s character emerges as the leader of the misfits in the army, but his hijinks threaten to cause an international scandal.

-Box office: 85.3 million USD
+Box office: $85.3 million

 Year: 1999